 Opioid Task Force

 The City of Framingham has established an Opioid Task Force.
-The purpose of this Task Force is to ensure the effective, informed, and efficient expenditure of Framingham’s share of Opioid Settlement Recovery Funds with the goal of making a meaningful difference in the lives of Framingham citizens impacted by opioid addiction.
-Over the course of 18 years, the City will be the recipient of $1.2M in settlement funds, providing Framingham with the opportunity to invest significantly in addressing the impact of the Opioid epidemic in the local community.
+The purpose of this Task Force is to ensure the effective, informed, and efficient expenditure of Framingham’s share of Opioid Settlement Recovery Funds to make a meaningful difference in the lives of Framingham citizens impacted by opioid addiction.
+Over 18 years, the City will be the recipient of $1.2M in settlement funds, providing Framingham with the opportunity to invest significantly in addressing the impact of the Opioid epidemic in the local community.
 The City is also receiving settlement funds from lawsuits against pharmacies and smaller pharmaceutical firms, which will become part of the City’s opioid response.
 State guidelines for the expenditure of these recovery funds require municipalities to focus efforts on substance-use prevention, harm reduction, opioid treatment, and/or recovery support.

 This guidance document from the Commonwealth provides information on the approved strategies for which funds can be used.
 Additionally, to learn more about Massachusetts' opioid settlement funds, you can visit the MA Attorney General's website.